remimimimimi/ghaf-not/README.md

 I also removed some things (e.g. RPi and ipxe support) to make it easier to explore.

-not-os is a minimal OS based on the Linux kernel, coreutils, and runit.
+not-os is a minimal OS based on the Linux kernel, coreutils, runit, and Nix.
 It is also the build script to build such an OS.

 As a build tool, not-os uses nixpkgs and in particular the [NixOS module system](https://nixos.wiki/wiki/NixOS_Modules) to build the three main